lbrensk/UFBI2018.github.io/index.md

 1. Raster images and estimation of forest cover in R
 2. Crown segmentation and species identification with LiDAR and Hyperspectral data

+If you are interested, please **[register here](https://biodiversity.institute.ufl.edu/2018/03/registration-spatial-ecology-workshop/)**!
+There is space for up to 25 people!